liuzheng81/Logistic-Regression-from-Scratch/README.md

 # Logistic-Regression-from-Scratch
-A simple implementation of LR
+A simple implementation of LR using mnist fashion dataset